CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 then add them to a running total.
 It is recommended to turn this feature on.

-<span class="info" markdown="1">Have you chosen automatic database clean up?
+<div class="uk-alert" markdown="1">Have you chosen automatic database clean up?
 Then this plugin needs to
-be installed and published.</span>
+be installed and published.</div>

 ## <a name="plg-online"></a>System Plugin - Online